-On March 19, 2013, the Commission issued a staff requirements memorandum (SRM) regarding SECY-12-0157, "Consideration of Additional Requirements for Containment Venting Systems for Boiling Water Reactors with Mark I and Mark II Containments" (ADAMS Accession No. ML13078A017).
-The SRM directed the staff to seek detailed Commission guidance on the use of qualitative factors.
+On March 19, 2013, the Commission issued a SRM regarding SECY-12-0157, "Consideration of Additional Requirements for Containment Venting Systems for Boiling Water Reactors with Mark I and Mark II Containments" (ADAMS Accession No. ML13078A017), directing the staff to seek detailed Commission guidance on the use of qualitative factors.

 On March 20, 2013, the Commission issued SRM-SECY-12-0110, "Staff Requirements - SECY-12-0110 - Consideration of Economic Consequences within the U.S. Nuclear Regulatory Commission's Regulatory Framework," directing the staff to identify potential changes to current methodologies and tools to perform cost-benefit analysis in support of regulatory, backfit, and environmental analyses.
 The Commission also directed the staff to provide a regulatory gap analysis before developing new cost-benefit guidance.
 On January 2, 2014, in response to SRM-SECY-12-0110, the staff submitted SECY-14-0002, "Plan for Updating the U.S. Nuclear Regulatory Commission's Cost-Benefit Guidance."
 In SECY-14-0002, the staff identified potential changes to current methodologies and tools related to performing cost-benefit analysis in support of regulatory, backfit, and environmental analyses.
-The staff informed the Commission of its planned two-phase approach for revising the content and structure of costbenefit guidance documents.
-Phase 1 aligns regulatory guidance across NRC's business lines by restructuring and incorporating non-policy revisions to NRC cost-benefit guidance.
-This phase is underway, as described below.
-In Phase 2, staff will identify and analyze potential policy issues that could affect the NRC's cost-benefit guidance and present these issues to the Commission for consideration and approval.
-The staff then will incorporate final updates to guidance for conducting cost-benefit analyses that support backfitting decisions.
+The staff informed the